Posted on Leave a comment

 High 5

 My first visit to the High Five Bar and Grill occurs on January 15 2000, when an all-star lineup performs AC/DC cover songs all night, as part of this “Bon-A-Thon” charity event.
-Among these were many friends of mine, including the characters pictured above, in their recently reformed version of Bedlam.
+Among these were many friends of mine, in their recently reformed version of Bedlam.
 Left to right this translates as Alan Kline (drums), Brian Randolph (vocals), Paul Radick (rhythm guitar), Paul Linville (bass), and Damon Privette (lead guitar).
 Meeting at my apartment prior to the show, I was able to snap a few publicity photos of them, such as this one.

 Unfortunately, we only decided to bust the camera out after they went through this costume wearing routine.
 Breaking out a bunch of random gear found in various corners of this place, Linville had on this crazy cape and purple, medieval looking vest with a matching black hat, skull and crossbones hatband.
 Alan throws on this business shirt, tie, and dress slacks ensemble left over from my banking days, whereas Brian takes his actual shirt off (in a foreshadowing of future, semi-controversial events) to walk around in a trench coat instead.
 Damon, meanwhile, brings his own crazy getup, of the very rock star-esque leather pants, but also this shiny shirt that looks red when viewed from one angle, black from another.
 Radick alone takes the sensible route in wearing his normal street clothes.
 Nonetheless, just prior to picture time, and long before the show, nearly everyone reverts back to form – Alan alone wears his borrowed costume out to the club.